MortUK/Aferiy-PS240-Local-/README.md

 Battery Capacity is an advanced estimate input selected in 1.958 kWh module steps.
 It is used by the charge and overnight energy calculations only.
 It does not limit the Battery N SOC sensors reported by the master.

 The off-peak window defaults to Intelligent Octopus Go, 23:30 to 05:30.
-Named presets are available for Snug Octopus, Intelligent Octopus Go, Octopus Go, EDF GoElectric 35, British Gas EV Power+, E.ON Next Drive, British Gas Standard E7, EDF E7 Fixed, OVO Simpler Energy E7, Octopus E7, and E.ON Next Pumped Fixed.
-If your tariff uses different cheap-rate hours, choose Custom and set the start and end times manually in 24-hour `HH:MM` format.
+Custom and set the start and end times manually in 24-hour `HH:MM` format.
 These times are used by the overnight target and Pre-Sunrise Need calculations.

 The external helper checkboxes are reminders for installers.
 They do not install or validate integrations.
 Smart estimates look for standard Solcast forecast files and sensors and use `zone.home` for home occupancy.
 Battery control and the overnight target use the configured tariff window and AECC grid reading; Shelly comparison remains diagnostic only.